Wra7h/SingleDose/README.md

 ```

 ## What's next?
 This has been a project built in my spare time.
-I plan on adding more techniques as time goes on, but I won't have much time to dedicate for a few weeks.
-I suppose now is a good time to drop this here.
+I plan on adding more techniques as time goes on, but I won't have much time to dedicate over the next few weeks.

-## Check these references out:
+## Check these sick references out:
   - https://www.ired.team/offensive-security/code-injection-process-injection/dll-injection
   - https://github.com/monoxgas/sRDI
   - https://3xpl01tc0d3r.blogspot.com/2019/12/process-injection-part-v.html